edanisko/edanisko.github.io/content/posts/2022-11-11-nextjs-supabase-prisma.md

 To finish up, I'd like to add a few rows to the database and read them back through NextJS.

 You can add rows directly into the Supabase console.
-There is a local console that comes with Prisma that is very easy to use too.
+There is a local console that is very easy to use too.

 ```bash
 pnpm prisma studio